 In the Site URL field put your site URL by default it automatically detects your site URL.
 In the Excluded field by default, it excludes .php file, now you have to add one pore extension that is ‘.woff2’ separate by comma (,).
 Leave everything default and click on ‘Update CDN Setting’

+Now, you’ve completed all the steps to set up Amazon CloudFront With a WordPress Website.
+Now open your WordPress dashboard.
 If you are using any cache plugin then clear your all cache files and open your website.

 Set Up Amazon CloudFront With a WordPress [FAQs]